 Then, they broke their silence and they pressed on Job their wrong theology which had a discouraging effect on him.
 They gave long speeches (Job 4-25) telling him that bad things happen to bad people and that he’d better repent of whatever wrong he did so that God would accept him again.
 This was the folly of Job’s friends which God spoke against.
-And Job said to them, “You are miserable comforters” (Job 16:2).
+The dialogues between Job and his friend weighed heavily upon his heart and he said to them, “You are miserable comforters” (Job 16:2).

 The Bible teaches that bad things don’t just happen to sinful people, they happen to good people, too.
 Just like good things happen to good and bad people (Matthew 5:45).
 Therefore, we are admonished not to judge those who are suffering because misfortune doesn’t always mean that it is punishment from God for sin (John 9:1-3).
 Satan afflicts people but the good news is that God overrules evil for the good of His children (Romans 8:28).

 Job was the target of a sad situation that he could not understand.
 Because of it, he was greatly discouraged and spoke words of sadness (Job 32:15).
-However, he kept his full trust in God (Job 13:5).
+He had questions about suffering but the Lord answered him “Where wast thou when I laid the foundations of the earth?”
+(Job 38: 4).
+The Creator wanted to show Job how limited his knowledge really was and that there was a bigger picture that he was not aware of.
+In all of this, Job kept his full trust in God (Job 13:5).
 By contrast, Job’s friends expressed a wrong philosophy as they allowed human thinking to overrule mercy.

 God Rewards Job

-We learn from this story that although this righteous man didn’t understand why God allowed calamities to happen to him, he didn’t lose his hope.
+We learn from the Book of Job that although this righteous man didn’t understand why God allowed calamities to happen to him, he didn’t lose his hope.
 By faith, he rose from the pits of discouragement and hopelessness to the heights of full trust in the mercy and the saving grace of God.
 And he declared: “Though He slay me, yet will I trust Him… He also shall be my salvation… I know that I shall be vindicated” (Job 13:15-18).
 The character Job displayed was that of full trust.

 Job passed the testing trial and he declared, “my redeemer lives” (Job 19:25-27).
 This statement signified that Job understood God’s character.
 He saw in spite of his confusion that the Lord is “merciful and gracious, longsuffering, and abounding in goodness and truth… forgiving iniquity and transgression and sin…” (Exodus 34:6, 7).

-The Book of Job speaks about human suffering and how the Lord healed and restored His trusting servant and blessed his latter days more than his beginnings.
+People that read Job learn about human suffering and how the Lord healed and restored His trusting servant and blessed his latter days more than his beginnings.
 Job lived 140 years more and the blessings that had seemed to be gone forever, returned, more brilliant than ever.